 Lighthouse Park West Vancouver

-I haven’t been here for some time but I love going to Lighthouse Park in West Vancouver.
-Go for a bit of a hike or have a picnic with the family.
-Please be aware that there are a lot of mosquitos when the weather gets warmer.
+It has been a while since I have visited Lighthouse Park in West Vancouver.
+Go here for some time in nature and have a budget-friendly picnic with the family.
+Please be aware that there are a lot of mosquitos when the weather gets warm.

 Queen Elizabeth Park

 Everyone loves Stanley Park but my other favourite park in Vancouver is Queen Elizabeth.
 It was my mother’s favourite park because of its rose garden and proximity to where we grew up.
-I love coming here in the spring when the cherry blossoms and flowers are in bloom.
+If you’re visiting Vancouver in the spring, come to see the cherry blossoms and flowers coming into bloom.
 The park is free and there are some free parking spots on the edges of the park.
 Otherwise, parking is paid lots.

 Pacific Spirit Park